 Municipalities may have many excellent reasons to conserve undeveloped land, including for example, flood risk protection, buffer waterways, allow for recreational use, or buffer residential development.
 Our primary focus in identifying habitats for inclusion within this Habitat Conservation Agreement/Plan is an area's documented importance to wildlife.
-With this primary focus in mind, an assessment was undertaken of the Town's municipal planning boundaries using habitat classification mapping, land use tenure mapping, biodiversity databases, and field-based assessment.
+With this primary focus in mind, we undertook an assessment of the Town's municipal planning boundaries using habitat classification mapping, land use tenure mapping, biodiversity databases, and fieldbased assessment.
+Together we identified several relatively large intact wetlands, rivers and forested wildlife habitats within planning boundaries that warranted additional conservation measures as would be provided under a Habitat Conservation Agreement.